Become that teacher

 - Students whose first language is not English are required to pass the Academic IELTS with a band score of 7 in each component OR have a Level 7 degree from a New Zealand or Australian University OR two years of college in New Zealand and UE literacy at Level 2 NCEA with 5 credits in reading and 5 credits in writing.
 No admission until IELTS scores are evidenced.

-- You also need to meet all Education Council requirements of good character, which is assessed in the application process below.
+- You also need to meet the Education Council requirements for conduct, which is assessed in the application below.

 - A safety check will be completed to ensure you meet all the requirements as set out in section 31 of the Vulnerable Children Act 2014.
 Here is a statement from the School of Education regarding the Vulnerable Children Act (1 July 2015 update).